Tarini-Tyagi/Fraud-Detection-System/README.md

 Step 6: (1) Create a new app.py file for the API
         (2) Run the Flask server
-        (3) Test the API with a sample request
+        (3) Test the API with a sample request - check python.py file